List of Lucifer characters: Michael Demiurgos

 Michael Demiurgos is Lucifer's twin brother who is also portrayed by Tom Ellis.
 He makes his first appearance in season 5, taking over his brother's identity after Lucifer returns to Hell.
-He is a dark-winged angel Michael's angelic, 'God-given' name literally means "Who is like God" and one of his known descriptive names/titles, "Demiurgos" literally means "Handicraftsman".
-Michael is a mirror image of Lucifer, left-handed instead of right, prefers clear liquor to brown, has black wings instead of white, and taps into fears rather than desires.
+He is a dark-winged angel.
+Michael's angelic, 'God-given' name literally means "Who is like God" and one of his known descriptive names/titles, "Demiurgos" literally means "Creator".
+Michael is a mirror image of Lucifer; he's left-handed instead of right, prefers clear liquor to brown, has black wings instead of white, and taps into fears rather than desires.
 After Michael kills Chloe, Lucifer sacrifices himself to resurrect her and Chloe is able to use part of the Flaming Sword to beat Michael into submission.
 Lucifer suddenly returns, stops Chloe from killing Michael and instead cuts off his brother's wings so that he can have a second chance.
-In the sixth season, its revealed that Lucifer subsequently imprisoned Michael in Hell for his crimes.
+In the sixth season, it is revealed that Lucifer subsequently imprisoned Michael in Hell for his crimes; not in a cell, but as a janitor.

 Lilith / Lily Rose

 Lilith is Mazikeen's mother who is also portrayed by Lesley-Ann Brandt (and by L. Scott Caldwell in an elderly capacity).
 She makes her first appearance at the end of episode 4, in season 5, having grown elderly (after having relinquished her immortality in an attempt to find purpose).
 Later, at the end of episode 5, it is revealed that she'd just died, shortly after Maze's first visit (coinciding with Amenadiel's return from Hell, having been relieved of his duties there, filling-in for Lucifer), and descending into Hell, after which point God declares to Amenadiel that Hell "no-longer needs a warden", but leaving Maze with unresolved issues.
-Lilith can tame the "beasts of the night" and force them into submission, leading to her banishment from the Garden of Eden, prior-to-and-necessitating the creation of Eve.
-Before leaving, Lilith took a lone white stone from it to serve as a reminder that she doesn't need Adam or God, the stone turned black when Lilith gave up her immortality and put it into her ring which she then gave to Lucifer as a parting gift.
+Lilith can tame the "beasts of the night" and force them into submission (something that Adam found attractive about her), which was partly what led to her banishment from the Garden of Eden, prior-to-and-necessitating the creation of Eve (the other reason was her refusal to submit to Adam as his wife).
+Before leaving, Lilith took a lone white stone from Eden to serve as a reminder that, as much as she loved her home in Eden, she doesn't need Adam or God; the stone turned black when Lilith gave up her immortality and put it into her ring which she then gave to Lucifer as a parting gift.
 According to Maze, Lilith was already 12,000-years-old when she gave birth to her and the rest of the Lilim (including Dromos and Squee), who number in the thousands.
-The father of her children (Mazikeen-&-co.'s father) has yet-to-be brought-up (in the source comic books, he is revealed to be a serpent demon, named Ophur).
+The father of her children (Mazikeen-&-co.'s father) has yet-to-be brought-up (in the comic books, he is revealed to be a serpent demon, named Ophur).